 1120 SW Fifth Ave, Suite 800, Portland, OR 97204

-Our next meeting is on September 16th from 7-9pm in the Hawthorne Room in the Portland Building (8th Floor, 1120 SW 5th Ave).
-We will be having an optional "Boot Camp" portion of the meeting from 6-7pm.
-See the agenda for more details!
+Our next meeting is on February 17th from 7-9pm in the Hawthorne Room in the Portland Building (8th Floor, 1120 SW 5th Ave).
+The agenda will be posted a week before the meeting!

 Regular meeting time and place:

 7:00pm in The Portland Building (1120 SW 5th Ave), 8th Floor Hawthorne Room (NEW LOCATION!!!).

 NOTE: For one of the summer meetings, the PAC traditionally braves the heat and takes to the street for an annual PAC Walking Tour, instead of a regular meeting.
 In December, the PAC often holds a joint meeting with the Bicycle Advisory Committee on the second Tuesday of the month.
 Check back for more info.

 The PAC advises the City of Portland – particularly the Bureau of Transportation – on matters that encourage and enhance walking as a means of transportation, recreation, wellness and environmental enhancement.
 The PAC is a 9- to 15-person committee that represents a cross-section of Portlanders, including walking and mobility advocates, neighborhood activists, environmental design professionals and citizens-at-large.

 The PAC meets the third Tuesday evening each month.
 Members are appointed to a 4-year term.
 PAC member activities include, but are not limited to, reviewing and making recommendations on:

 October 31, 2000